cseanburns/electronic_resource_mgmt/src/10-licensing-basics.md

 In other words,
 it's probably a good thing
 to understand what is being licensed.
-Thus, this is an area of ERM librarianship that might take time to work up to.
+Thus, this is why we spent time on the technical aspects before working on licensing.

-Before we get to that, though, we should refresh ourselves on the basics of copyright law, since what is being licensed is a
+Before we get into licensing,
+we should refresh ourselves
+on the basics of copyright law, since what is being licensed is a